Goo gone has a lot of uses, especially when it comes to cleaning. It helps clean off sticker residue and other common household stains.

 Goo gone to the rescue! spray the stain with goo gone and soak it for 15-30 minutes.
 Then throw your stained garment into the washer as normal.
 Your stain should be gone.

-This is a very well known goo gone hack, and it was on of the first things I’ve ever known to use goo gone on…sticker residue.
+This is a very well-known goo gone hack, and it was one of the first things I’ve ever known to use goo gone on…sticker residue.

 When you go shopping and the manufacture or store places a sticker right onto the most important place on your new item, you peel off the sticker and boom, you’ve got ugly, sticky residue.

 Wherever you get stickers off of, you can use the goo gone to get rid of the sticky gunky mess stickers leave behind.

 (why, oh why do they make it so messy in the first place…)